pete-rai/p5js-bubbles/README.md

 ## Example Usage

-Its really easy to use the Bubbles visualisation in your own project.
+Its really easy to use the Bubbles visualization in your own project.
 You just need to include the script (after the main p5js script) then declare one instance of the Bubbles class and point it to a dataset.
 The process is all documented below, or just take a look at one of the samples listed above.

 ### Declaring an Instance

-In order to use this script, you *must* declare one instance of the Bubbles class in your code called 'bubbles' as shown below:
+In order to use this script, you *must* declare one instance of the Bubbles class in your code (it must be called 'bubbles') as shown below:

 ```html
  <script>